Want to See Your Name in Print?

-Paper copies mailed to us are accepted, but we prefer electronic formats.
+We prefer electronic files.
 The addresses are at the bottom of this article.

-- Writing: We accept documents in plain text (.txt), rich text (.rtf) and simple Word format (.doc – please, no .docx).
-Better yet, just cut and paste your text into the body of your email.
+- Writing: We accept documents in plain text (.txt), rich text (.rtf) and simple Word format (.doc or .docx).
+You may also cut and paste your text into the body of your email.